Larkooo/FrequencyWalkie/README.md

 ### Steps

-1. **Download**: Obtain the latest release of FrequencyWalkie from the [Releases](link_to_releases) page.
+1. **Download**: Obtain the latest release of FrequencyWalkie from the [Releases](https://github.com/Larkooo/FrequencyWalkie/releases) page.

 2. **Installation**:
-   - Extract the contents of the downloaded ZIP file into the `LethalCompany/BepInEx/plugins` folder.
+   - Extract the contents of the downloaded ZIP file or DLL into the `Lethal Company/BepInEx/plugins` folder.
-   - Ensure that the mod files are correctly placed within the BepInEx plugin directory.
+   - Ensure that the mod files (.dll) are correctly placed within the BepInEx plugin directory.

 3. **Launch the Game**: Start Lethal Company via your preferred method.